 Abstract.
-The article shows results of the GPR investigation in the Church of the Assumption of the Blessed Virgin Mary in Klodzko, Poland (XIV-XVI AD).
+The article shows results of the GPR investigation in the Church of the Assumption of the Blessed Virgin Mary (XIV-XVI AD).
 Due to the wars in the 20th century, the majority of the documents connected with the church's history was lost.
-For this reason under the floor of the catholic temple, the unknown structures might still exist.
-To verify the presence of underground structures such as crypts and tombs, a GPR survey was carried out in chapels and aisles with 500 and 800 MHz thanks to the advancement of Ground Penetrating Radar (GPR) technology and methodology.
-GPR is
+For this reason under the floor of the catholic temple, to nknown structures might still exist.
+To verify the presence of underground structures such as crypts and tombs, a GPR survey was carried out in chapels and aisles with 500 and 800 MHz

 15 GPR shielded antennas.
 During the investigation, numerous anomalies were detected.
-It was concluded that anomalies under the chapels were caused by the presence of the crypt beneath the floor.
+It was concluded that anomalies under the chapels were caused by the presence of crypt beneath the floor.
 The presented work shows first results of GPR surveys in the church in Kłodzko.